Lipan Apache Tribe of Texas: Cemetery

 In 2021, officials in Presidio and Presidio County, Texas, transferred a late 18th- and 19th-century cemetery, Cementerio del Barrio de los Lipanes, to the Lipan Apache Tribe of Texas.
 The Lipan Apache Tribe of Texas partnered with the Big Bend Conservation Alliance to protect and study the site in the Lipan Apache Cemetery project.
 The project was funded in part by the Mellon Foundation, which supported the project with a grant of $650,000 to be used to complete the protective structure and to install interpretive signage at the site, as well as to support a study to help understand the needs of Indigenous peoples in West Texas.

 The architect firm MASS Design Group designed the boundary structure, to help protect and delineate the burial site.
 MASS is known for building architecture that "promotes justice and human dignity," such as the National Memorial for Peace and Justice in Montgomery, Alabama, a memorial to victims of lynching nationwide.
 The Lipan Apache Cemetery project was marked as completed on March 23, 2024.

 Activities

 The Lipan Apache Tribe of Texas hosts two annual powwows in Alton, Texas.

-A member of the Lipan Apache Tribe of Texas, Gonzo Flores, served as Southern Plains Vice-President of the National Congress of American Indians in 2022.
+The tribe is a member of the National Congress of American Indians (NCAI).
+A member of the Lipan Apache Tribe of Texas, Gonzo Flores, served as Southern Plains Vice-President of the NCAI.
 He was succeeded by Reggie Wassana (Cheyenne and Arapaho Tribes).

 The Lipan Apache Tribe of Texas attend the yearly Apache Alliance summit meetings, alongside federally recognized Apache tribes such as the San Carlos Apache Tribe and the Jicarilla Apache Tribe.
 They have support from two federally recognized Apache tribal leaders who attended the Apache Alliance meetings, former Chairwoman Gwendena-Lee Gatewood of the White Mountain Apache Tribe (Apache Alliance meeting, 2019) and Chairman Terry Rambler of the San Carlos Apache Tribe (Apache Alliance meeting, 2021).

-The tribe is one of two state-recognized tribes in Texas who are members of the National Council of American Indians, alongside the Texas Cherokees.